Clinical Research Informatics

-Translational informatics teaches skills needed to accelerate the generation of new knowledge across the translational research spectrum and to perform research in precision medicine.
-Students will demonstrate competency in (a) informatics methods required for utilizing biomedical data for research, (b) methods for data collection, integration, modeling, and quality, as well as for streamlining analytic processes, development of infrastructure, and decision support for research, (c) developing novel computational methods for information extraction, retrieval, and knowledge discovery as applicable to research (e.g. phenotyping), (d) developing novel informatics methods that advance the practice of research (e.g., recruitment, reproducibility of research).
+Clinical Research Informatics Application Track teaches knowledge, theories, and skills needed to accelerate the generation of new knowledge across the translational research spectrum and to perform research in precision medicine.
+Students are required to demonstrate competency in (a) informatics methods required for utilizing biomedical data for research, (b) methods for data collection, integration, modeling, and quality, as well as for streamlining analytic processes, development of infrastructure, and decision support for research, (c) developing novel computational methods for information extraction, retrieval, and knowledge discovery as applicable to research (e.g. phenotyping), and (d) developing novel informatics methods that advance the practice of research (e.g., recruitment, reproducibility of research).

 Sign up for at least one practicum to gain hands-on experience and work with a team on a project.